 Easter Activity Kit for Your Family

-That’s why we’ve provided this activity packet so that parents and children can do this together at home, together with other families over Zoom or in the church building to reinforce biblical truths of the holiest of times in the Christian calendar.
+That’s why we’ve provided this activity packet so that parents and children can do this together at home, together with other families or in the church building to reinforce biblical truths of the holiest of times in the Christian calendar.

 In this blog post, we’ve put together an Easter Kit of printable sheets that parents can do especially WITH their children.